use-ink/ink-docs/versioned_docs/version-5.x/macros-attributes/chain-extension.md

 to smart contract developers.

 :::note
-The ink! repository contains [the `rand-extension` example](https://github.com/paritytech/ink-examples/tree/main/rand-extension).
+The ink! examples repository contains [the `rand-extension` example](https://github.com/paritytech/ink-examples/tree/main/rand-extension).
 This is a complete example of a chain extension implemented in both ink! and Substrate.
 :::